 Challenge number Detail of challenge 1 Oral language and communication skills are lower for pupils eligible for PP than for other pupils.
 This impacts on Reading, Writing and Maths progress in subsequent years.
 Vocabulary is limited, as well as grammatical sentence construction, handwriting and spelling.
 2 On entry data lower than non-pp children, with slower progress in basic skills as children progress through school.
 3 Social communication and behavioural difficulties for a small group of children across KS2 (mostly eligible for PP) are having detrimental effect on their academic progress and that of their peers.
 SEN higher amongst PP children.
-4 Aspiration and attitudes to learning, lack of resilience and failing concentration (possibly due to diet and home routines) 5 Lower attendance and punctuality rates for pupils eligible for PP were below that for all children.
-This reduces their school hours or prevents them accessing the start of lessons to fall behind on average- use of PSA and TAs to ensure no child is left behind.
-However, this is now improving through provision being provided and we need to continue to ensure PP and Non PP children have similar attendance rates.
-6 Poor nutrition and health attributed to many children not accessing a balanced diet
+4 Aspiration and attitudes to learning, lack of resilience and failing concentration (possibly due to diet and home routines) 5 PP attendance has improved over the last three years but there is a high risk of low attendance and poor punctuality rates for pupils eligible for PP. This reduces their school hours or prevents them accessing the start of lessons to fall behind on average- use of PSA and TAs to ensure no child is left behind.
+This support must continue to ensure PP and Non PP children have similar attendance rates.

-7 Family issues such as domestic violence, single parenthood, worklessness, housing issues, noise levels and lack of routine, leading to tiredness and well being deficit 8 Trauma and other mental health issues in the family and/ or child including loss and bereavement of loved ones.
+6 Poor nutrition and health attributed to many children not accessing a balanced diet 7 Family issues such as domestic violence, single parenthood, worklessness, housing issues, noise levels and lack of routine, leading to tiredness and well being deficit 8 Trauma and other mental health issues in the family and/ or child including loss and bereavement of loved ones.
 This can lead to poor retention, lack of positive learning behaviours and other trauma bases learning barriers.
 9 Lack of life experience leading a more limited understanding of the wider world, lower vocabulary, imagination and aspiration